ahmedalmaz/ahmedalmaz/README.md

 - 👋 Hi, I’m @ahmedalmaz
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning flutter platform
+- 🌱 I’m currently working on flutter platform
 - 💞️ I’m looking to collaborate on learnFlutter
 - 📫 How to reach me a.almaz826@gmail.com